TEC-Toolkit/Semantic_Machine_Learning_Impact_Calculator/README.md

 ## Supported Browser

-We have tested the Semantic Calculator in Google Chrome and Firefox
+We have tested the Semantic Calculator in Google Chrome

 ## JAVA Version